Pergamon256/N2O-Administration/README.md

-# N2O-Administration
+# N2O-tool

-A tool for nitrous oxide administration
+This script can be used to determine a patient's nitrous oxide (N2O) flow based on their body weight.